 The biggest proportion of Merlot in the final blend makes it more approachable in its youth thanks to the rounder tannins.
 The harsher tannins of the Cabernet Sauvignon need more time to smooth.

-Although counter intuitive because of their respective names, after a few years of aging you might find Pichon Baron more “feminine” than Pichon Comtesse thanks to the finesse of Cabernet Sauvignon.
+Although counterintuitive because of their respective names, after a few years of ageing you might find Pichon Baron more “feminine” than Pichon Comtesse thanks to the finesse of Cabernet Sauvignon.

 For more information on Château Pichon Baron and Château Pichon Comtesse, please visit: